sifteo/thundercracker/docs/doxygen/src/audio.md

 Audio      {#audio}
 ===================

-The Sifteo Base provides audio from a single speaker, and global volume can be controlled by the slider on the Sifteo Base.
+The Sifteo Base provides audio from a single speaker, and global volume can be controlled by the slider on its side.

 ![](@ref base-render-512.png)